-The Specialist Service for Children with Learning Disabilities (SSCLD) is part of a wider network of health, education and social services, supporting learning disabled children and young people with complex emotional, behavioural and/or mental health difficulties.
+The Specialist Service for Children with Learning Disabilities (SSCLD), which is based at Woodland View, is part of a wider network of health, education and social services, supporting learning disabled children and young people with complex emotional, behavioural and/or mental health difficulties.

 The SSCLD is comprised of a Bristol team and a South Gloucestershire team and each consists of:

 - Clinical Psychologists

 - Consultant Child and Adolescent Learning Disability Psychiatrist